 Camping is managed by the National Watersports Centre.
 Please visit their website for more information – https://www.nwscnotts.com.

 Yes, to ensure the smooth & safe organisation of the event, we have some specific cut-off times.
-All of the cut-off times are based on the start time of your wave.
+All of the cut-off times are based on your start time.

 Bike Cut off

 Point 1 (33 miles) – 2hr 25mins (3hr 45mins running clock) – you must be back at the Newton Island, having completed the Northern loop by 11:00